ctnava/rxtechnotes/5_settings.md

 > ⚖️ Under HIPAA, transaction windows must be positioned to ensure patient privacy.

+##### 📞 Picking up the Phone

+Typically a front-end task, though back-end technicians may also assist.
+On the phone, pharmacy technicians may:

+- 📞 Answer general questions about prescription status or store services
+- 🔁 Take refill requests from patients or automated systems
+- 🖊️ Contact prescribers for refills or clarifications
+- 🤝 Relay messages or transfer calls to the pharmacist
+- 🧑‍💼 Maintain a professional and courteous tone at all times

+> 🔐 All phone conversations involving patient information must comply with **HIPAA (1996)** privacy standards.
+> ✅ Use at least two patient identifiers to confirm their identity.

 ##### 🛒 In-Store Counters

-- Some pharmacies have separate windows for intake and dispensing.
+- Some pharmacies have separate windows for **intake** and **dispensing**
-- Most include a private or semi-private consultation area for the pharmacist.
+- Most include a private or semi-private area for **pharmacist consultation**
-- May include self-service kiosks or health screening stations.
+- May also offer **self-service kiosks** or basic **health screening stations**

 ##### 🚗 Drive-Thru

-Many chain pharmacies have a drive-thru window for patient convenience.
+Many chain pharmacies include a drive-thru window for patient convenience.

 **Drive-Thru Functions:**

-- Drop off new prescriptions
+- 📤 Drop off new prescriptions
-- Provide insurance information or ID
+- 🆔 Provide insurance cards or ID
-- Return empty vials for refill
+- 🔁 Return empty vials for refill
-- Pick up filled prescriptions
+- 📦 Pick up filled prescriptions
-- Pay via credit card or cash (passed through drawer)
+- 💳 Pay via credit card or cash through a drawer

-> ⚖️ **Combat Methamphetamine Epidemic Act (CMEA, 2005)**: Pseudoephedrine-containing products must be sold in face-to-face transactions.
-Drive-Thru sales are permitted only if compliant with ID checks, logbook entry, and purchase limits.
+> ⚖️ **Combat Methamphetamine Epidemic Act (CMEA, 2005)**:
+> Pseudoephedrine-containing products must be sold in face-to-face transactions.
+> Drive-thru sales are allowed only if compliant with ID checks, logbook entry, and purchase limits.

-##### Processing Prescriptions
+##### 💻 Processing Prescriptions

-New prescriptions may be submitted to the pharmacy handwritten (typically for controlled medications), faxes, calls, and e-scripts through hipaa compliant EDIs.
-For phone orders, hand the pharmacist the phone and they will write a prescription for technicians to enter into the digital system. refills can be called in, requested in person, through the website, and smartphone requests.
+New prescriptions may be submitted by:

+- 📝 Handwritten forms (often for controlled substances)
+- 📠 Faxed prescriptions
+- ☎️ Verbal orders (received directly by the pharmacist)
+- 🧾 E-scripts through HIPAA-compliant Electronic Data Interchange (EDI)

+Refills can be requested:

+- 📱 Via smartphone apps
+- 💻 Through pharmacy websites
+- 🤝 In person
+- ☎️ Over the phone

+> 📋 For verbal orders: the pharmacist takes the call and transcribes the prescription; technicians then input the data into the system

-##### Collecting and Entering Patient Profile Information
+##### 🧾 Collecting & Entering Patient Profile Information

-Includes insurance information
+Pharmacy technicians are responsible for:

+- Recording accurate **demographic details**
+- Entering or updating **insurance information**
+- Verifying information for prescription processing and billing
+- Confirming **prescriber details** and known allergies

 #### ⚙️ Back-End

-Every pharmacy usually has a **Non-Compounded Prescription Area** that:
+The back-end contains workspaces for filling, compounding, and storage.

+##### 🧮 Non-Compounded Prescription Area

+Used to prepare most prescriptions.

+**Includes:**

-- Includes **prescription counters** with:
+- Prescription counters equipped with:
-  - Counting trays
+  - 🧪 Counting trays
-  - Vials and lids
+  - 🫙 Vials and lids
-  - Prescription labels
-  - Auxiliary and warning labels
+  - 🏷️ Labels and auxiliary warning stickers

-- Must be kept clean and organized
+✅ Must be kept **clean and organized**
-- All prescriptions are checked by the pharmacist before moving to the pickup bins
+✅ All prescriptions are **checked by the pharmacist before moving to pickup** bins

-Sometimes pharmacies have a **Compounding Area** for:
+##### 🧪 Compounding Area

-- mixing medications such as powders, creams, or suspensions
+Used to prepare customized medications such as suspensions, ointments, and creams.

-- Must have an easily accessible, clean sink
-- **Common Equipment**:
+**Key Features:**

+- A dedicated sink for cleaning and preparation
+- Clean workspace with the following tools:
-  - Glass mortar & pestle
+  - 🧫 Glass mortar & pestle
-  - Prescription balance and metric weights
+  - ⚖️ Prescription balance and metric weights
-  - Graduated cylinders for liquid measurement
+  - 🧪 Graduated cylinders
-  - Spatulas, ointment slab or parchment paper
+  - 🥄 Spatulas and ointment slab or parchment paper
-  - Funnels, stirring rods
+  - 🧴 Funnels and stirring rods

-> 🔬 Some pharmacies may include a clean room for **Compounded Sterile Preparations (CSPs)**.
+> 🔬 Some pharmacies include a **clean room** for preparing **Compounded Sterile Preparations (CSPs)**

-Deliveries must be broken down and placed in the **Storage Area** where:
+##### 📦 Storage Area

+All medications and supplies are stored in designated zones.

-- Organized shelving, cabinets, or drawers for drug inventory
+- 📚 Organized shelving, cabinets, or drawers
-- **C-II medications** must be kept in locked storage
+- 🔐 C-II controlled substances must be kept in **locked storage**
-- **C-III through C-V medications** may be stored on open shelves
+- 💊 C-III through C-V medications may be kept on open shelves
-- Pharmacy refrigerator must be used exclusively for medications—no food or beverages allowed
+- ❄️ Pharmacy refrigerators must be **drug-only** (no food or drink allowed)

 ## 🏥 Hospital Pharmacies